-In addition to the exhibits described below, the Museum will host the following temporary exhibits for the year 2017: "Currency of the Early Americas: from the 1700s-1890"; "Fossils of the Conejo Valley: Forty million years of fossils under our feet"; "Early Toy Trains from the late 1800's- early 1900's "; "Quilts of the West: early Quilts from our Collection", among others.
+More exhibits coming this year!
+"Currency of the Early Americas: from the 1700s-1890"; "Fossils of the Conejo Valley: Forty million years of fossils under our feet"; "Early Toy Trains from the late 1800s- early 1900s "; "Quilts of the West: Early Quilts From our Collection".

 Did you know that a Mammoth was found near the construction site of the 101 Freeway near Ventu Park Road?
 We have those exciting bones, that demonstrate even the teeth of the Mammoth Elephant were mammoth!!
 Come see the incredible evidence of the deep past in our Anderson Hall Mammoth exhibit.
 Later this year, we will be hosting the companion exhibit "Fossils of the Conejo Valley" which reveals the exciting evidence of snakes, snails and other creatures from our region's past.

 There was a time when residents of the Conejo Valley weren't surprised to see an elephant walking down the street, lions sunning themselves in a parking lot, or a hippo accompanying his two-legged buddy into a bar.
 Back in the day, Thousand Oaks was home to not only the Jungleland wild animal park (sited where the Civic Arts Plaza now stands) and its performers, trainers and staff, but also to circuses that over-wintered in the area, animal trainers who supplied beasts of all stripes to the television and movie industry, as well as the attendant veterinarians and other folks employed to care for the animals.